mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Centrally manage policies across multiple AWS accounts
 - Govern access to AWS services, resources and regions
 - Automate was account creation and management
-- Consolidate billing across multiple AWS accounts
+- Consolidate billing across multiple AWS accounts - can receive 1 bill for all their AWS accounts.
 - Control access to AWS services.
+- Reduce costs by sharing resources across accounts

 ## VPC Endpoint